19 Types of Working Visa in Japan

 This visa is specifically for interns enrolled in Japan’s Technical Intern Training Programme.
 The programme functions to teach participants from developing countries technical knowledge and skills from Japanese corporations and bring such knowledge and skills back home to help build a better future for their home countries.
 In return, Japan gains access to valuable labour forces and builds better international relations.

-Eligible for Technical Interns enrolled in the Programme only.
+Eligible for Technical Interns only.

 1 year, 6 months, period less than 1 year